gwarne60/gwarne60.github.io/aboutme.md

 - **Project Ownership:**
   Experienced in seeing control products and systems from concept to delivery\
   Focused on effective documentation standards and use-case deliverables for users\
-  Regularly identify opportunities to pivot and iterate as needed
+  Regularly identify opportunities to pivot and iterate as needed for applications\
+  Integration and hypercare support of new infrastructure and applications for operations

 - **Mentorship & Communication:**